 The Science Is Solid

-Here at Neoteryx, we've seen large and small customers in the fields of pharma, clinical trials, and drug development build tremendous momentum in the success they're having using microsampling technology.
+The microsampling products team at Trajan Scientific and Medical has seen large and small customers in the fields of pharma, clinical trials, and drug development build tremendous momentum in their studies and programs using microsampling technology.

 The big success stories show a typical and repeatable pattern of commitment, tenacity, rigor, and follow-through.

 We invite you to explore the case studies and projects highlighted on our website and in our Resource Library to witness the success achieved by others.
 If you have questions, please reach out to our Microsampling Specialists - they'll show you how to replicate that success for yourself, in your own work.

 Technology makes it possible to conduct clinical trials in remarkable new ways that defy old assumptions and expectations.
 Person-centric clinical trials, virtual clinical trials, and geography-agnostic drug development are all just beginning to make good on their tremendous promise.
 By "going remote" you can reach more diverse communities – and the people who may benefit most from the new drugs you are trialing.